 - Low microphone output has been observed by many purchasers.
 There is a drive level control, but no voice level control in the rig.
 Amplification of the microphone signal is barely adequate.
 Modulation using a loud voice is required to drive the output to full power (when compared to key down in CW mode).
 The solution is to adjust components to increase gain, or build a small mic pre-amplifier either within your microphone enclosure or inside the µBitx enclosure.
 Several options for how to do this are described on this website.

 - A small number of purchasers have found audio tones appearing in their speaker output that are not linked to a specific frequency.
 These are generally around 6kHz or higher.
-They appear to be unwanted final mixer products.
 The solution seems to be to change out the arduino nano or capacitively load the ceramic resonator (‘crystal”) on the Raduino.

 - The µBITx has no AGC.
 Several designs for AGC add ons are already available.
 The µBITx also has no RF gain control, although this can be added later.